adambard/learnxinyminutes-docs/tcsh.html.markdown

 # * TCSH still has bugs; less but have; if you write readable clean code you'll
 #   find none; well almost none...
 This has to do with the implementation of
 #   csh; that no means the other shells has good implementation.
-# * no one well known shell is capable for regular programming; if your script
+# * No shell is capable of regular programming.
+If your script is large, use
-#   getting big, use a programming language, or at least PHP or Perl (good
+#   a programming language or at least PHP or Perl (good scripting languages)
-#   script languages).
 #
 # Advises:
 # 1. Do not use redirection in single-line if (it is well documented bug)